Supersheep50/jons-videogame-news/README.md

 ### Code

+- [Code Pen](https://codepen.io/) Lots and lots of time spent in Code Pen testing and trying diffetent bits of code before adding to Gitpod.

 - Basic structure for posting news articles was used from the Code Institute modules I Think Therefore I Blog and Hello Django.
 As well as setting up the admin backend.

 - Both modules and source code also used for adding commenting and editing commenting functionality.
 As well as the ability to like comments.